 Eliot Bessette received his Ph.D. in 2020.
 His dissertation, “Thinking Through Fear in Film and Haunts,” advances a new form of philosophically productive close readings of the emotion of fear, as elicited by horror cinema and immersive theatrical haunted house attractions, or “haunts.”
 His research has appeared or is forthcoming in JCMS: Journal of Cinema and Media Studies, New Review of Film and Television Studies, and ReFocus: The Films of William Castle (Edinburgh University Press).
 He has also written reviews and analyses of haunts for a popular audience at Haunting.net.
 He received an MA in Cinema and Media Studies from UCLA and an AB in Cinema and Media Studies and English Language and Literature from the University of Chicago.

-Jennifer Blaylock (PhD 2019) is a Visiting Assistant Professor in Cinema Studies at Oberlin College.
-She is currently working on her book project, Making Media New: Race in African Media History, a postcolonial media archaeology that analyzes discourses about new media technologies in Africa from the early twentieth century to the present.
-Her research has appeared in Screen, Feminist Media Histories, boundary 2, and the Journal of African Cinemas, and is forthcoming in boundary 2.
+Jennifer Blaylock (PhD 2019) is a Mellon Postdoctoral Fellow/Visiting Assistant Professor in Cinema Studies at Oberlin College.
+She is currently working on her book project, Making Media New: Race in African Media History, a postcolonial media archaeology that analyzes the history of discourse about new media technologies in Africa from the early twentieth century to the present.
+Her research has appeared in Screen, Feminist Media Histories, boundary 2, and the Journal of African Cinemas.
 In addition to her PhD in Film & Media Studies, Jennifer holds an MA in Moving Image Archiving and Preservation from the Tisch School of the Arts at New York University, and a BA in Anthropology from University of California, Berkeley.
 Her research has been funded by US Fulbright, the UC Humanities Research Institute, and the UC Consortium for Black Studies in California.